yoyoconnor/apcsTetrisLab/README.md

 * Override the createControlPanel() method.

     * Invoke the superclass's implementation first and then add additional components to the container that is returned.
+Note that the createControlPanel method returns a reference to the panel.
+You can use this to add additional components to the panel.

     * Invoke the BrainFactory class's createBrains method.
 Use the returned list to create a JComboBox.
 You will need to create and add an object that implements the ActionListener interface to the JComboBox.
+There are a few ways to do this, but it is recommended to define an inner class that implements the ActionListener interface like we did earlier in the unit.
 The listener will need to update the reference stored in the brain instance variable to the selected value in the JComboBox.
 Add the JComboBox to the container.
 [This tutorial](https://docs.oracle.com/javase/tutorial/uiswing/components/combobox.html#uneditable) may be helpful.

     * Create a JButton labeled "Enable Brain".
 You will need to create and add an object that implements the ActionListener interface to the JButton.
 The listener will need to update an instance variable to reflect if the brain is enabled or not.
 It will also need to update the label of the button.
 Add the JButton to the container.